AnthonySiravo/AI-Vibe-Coding/README.md

 ## 📁 Sections

-- `Section1-ImportExcelCheck`: Check & install the ImportExcel module
+- `InstallExcelPowerShellModule`: Check & install the ImportExcel module
-- `Section2-Ps2ExeGuiConverter`: Convert PowerShell scripts into signed EXE files with GUI support
+- `ConvertScriptToExe`: Convert PowerShell scripts into signed EXE files with GUI support

 > Suitable for users with little or no coding experience who want to automate business tasks using AI and PowerShell.